MLS Los Altos Hills, Real Estate in Los Altos Hills, CA

 - 100% residential town; no commercial development

 HISTORY OF LOS ALTOS HILLS

-Horace Hill’s Toyon Farm also passed through a couple sets of hands until the 1950s when it became “The Pink Horse” roadhouse resort.
-With its lake, rolling lawns and restaurant, The Pink Horse enjoyed a short-lived popularity as a weekend retreat and again became a private residence.
-In February 2013, this 1.6-acre estate with pool and tennis court, sold for $3.3 million.
+Horace Hill’s Toyon Farm also passed through a couple of sets of hands until the 1950s when it became “The Pink Horse” roadhouse resort.
+With its lake, rolling lawns, and restaurant, The Pink Horse enjoyed short-lived popularity as a weekend retreat and again became a private residence.
+In February 2013, this 1.6-acre estate with a pool and tennis court sold for $3.3 million.

 There was a time in Los Altos Hills’ not-too-distant past when Rodolf Isenburg, a barnstorming pilot who helped establish the Palo Alto airport, would land small, private planes on an airstrip carved in Feather Hill.